davetron5000/wtf-is-a-webpack/markdown/production.md

 We can write JavaScript code in modules and bring in third party libraries, and we can write unit tests.
-That's pretty darn good for a language that doesn't suport literally any of that in any way.
+That's pretty darn good for a language that doesn't support literally any of that in any way.
 Thank Zod for Webpack!

 But, we need to go to production.
 Code that's not live and solving user problems might as well not exist.